 Azania Mosaka is a presenter on 702 each weekday.

-Azania, who hails from Pimville in Soweto, completed a BCom degree at Wits University.
-In addition to being a South African radio host, she is also a television presenter and MC with over a decade of broadcast experience.
+Azania, who hails from Pimville in Soweto, studied for a BCom degree at Wits University before attending Vega School of Brand Communication.
+In addition to being a radio host, she is also a television presenter and MC with over a decade of broadcast experience.

 Follow @Azania_ on Twitter.

 Email Azania's producer Jonathan Fairbairn on email@example.com